Riktam-Santra/Fludex/README.md

 ## Known bugs

 Search bar
- - after searching for a title, you must clear the search box then press enter so that the search bar is not selected anymore.
+ - after searching for a title, you must clear the search box then press enter so that the search bar is not selected anymore to search for another title.

 Manga Reader
- - Unnessary space between pages
+ - Unnessary space between pages.
  - Sometimes, while scrolling back up, all the pages will reload causing the current position of the view to get disoriented.

 ## Things coming next
- - Read chapters other than only the first chapter
+ - Read chapters other than only the first chapter.
+ - A better search function.